Shishir-Ashok/Analytic-Alley/content/portfolio/Diwali Sales/diwali_sales.md

   - R
 ---

-## Exploring Diwali Sales Data

-### Context

 - The Diwali Sales dataset, featured in the [TidyTuesday project](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-11-14/readme.md) for the week of November 14, 2023, provides a comprehensive look at retail sales during the Diwali festival in India.
 It offers a detailed snapshot of consumer behavior during one of the most significant festive periods in India.

 ### Key Business Questions

-1. **Which age group spends the most during Diwali?**
+1. Which age group spends the most during Diwali?
-2. **How does expenditure vary across genders within each age group?**
+2. How does expenditure vary across genders within each age group?
-3. **What are the common occupations of individuals in the highest spending age group?**
+3. What are the common occupations of individuals in the highest spending age group?
-4. **Which states have the highest spending, and how does this vary by gender?**
+4. Which states have the highest spending, and how does this vary by gender?
-5. **How does marital status influence spending patterns across different states and genders?**
+5. How does marital status influence spending patterns across different states and genders?

 ### Insights and Trends